 The School sponsors a defined contribution retirement plan covering all full-time employees.
 The School makes matching contributions to the plan based on the employees' participation election, up to 5% of each participant's salary.
-Total expense recognized by the School under the plan amounted to \$551,009 and \$471,579 for the years ended June 30, 2014 and 2013, respectively.
+Total expense recognized by the School under the plan amounted to \$601,322 and \$551,009 for the years ended June 30, 2015 and 2014, respectively.

 Effective June 30, 2004, the School entered into a deferred compensation arrangement with its Director.
 The arrangement consists of an eligible plan under Section 457(b) of the Code, and an ineligible plan under Section 457(f) of the Code.
 Eligible plan contributions vest when made; ineligible plan contributions and related earnings vest only if the director's employment term continues through age 62.
 The School has also entered into a similar arrangement with another key employee.
 This plan qualifies as an eligible plan under Section 457(b) of the Code.
 Contributions to this plan vest when funded, provided the employee remains a full-time employee of the School.

 The assets in these deferred compensation plans are held by the School, subject to the claims of its general creditors.
-As of June 30, 2014 and 2013, assets of \$426,627 and \$359,060, respectively, are included in other assets on the statements of financial position and are reported based on the current fair value of the underlying investments.
+As of June 30, 2015 and 2014, assets of \$439,738 and \$426,627, respectively, are included in other assets on the statements of financial position and are reported based on the current fair value of the underlying investments.
 Related and offsetting liabilities are included in accrued salaries and related benefits with the corresponding expense recognized in general administration.

-The School contributed \$35,000 to the deferred compensation plan for both of the years ended June 30, 2014 and 2013.
+The School contributed \$36,000 and \$35,000, respectively, to the deferred compensation plan for the years ended June 30, 2015 and 2014.